saltta/my-first-repo/README.md

 ## Images

 I styled the images, aside from the small logo on the nav bar, to look a little more rounded along with the overall corners in the sections' titles.
 I also wanted the pizzas in the menu to have a little zoom in effect when hovered to add a little interactive feel to them.
-This was achieved adding a transform property and setting its value to scale 20% larger than the original.
+This was achieved adding a *transform* property to its *:hover* selector and setting its value to *scale* 20% larger than the original.
 In the smaller screens the pizzas stack in a single column while on larger screens they are in 2 columns.

 - Pizzas as seen on a smaller mobile device